lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_pull.md

 - `responseType`: Define how to parse the HTTP response.
 There are two types defined:
   - `code`: To check the response status from the HTTP status code.
   - `body`: To check the response status from the response body.
 The body must be "application/json" content type and contains a "code" field.

+#### **Support for HTTP Payload Compression**

+Users can choose whether to compress `HTTP` payload using supported compression algorithms.
+This method is based on the **end-to-end compression** and **proactive negotiation mechanism**.
+The server is informed of the supported compression algorithms through the `Accept-Encoding` request header specified in the request.
+The server decompresses the data according to the compression algorithm specified in `Accept-Encoding` and uses `Content-Encoding` to inform the client which compression algorithm was used in the response data when responding to the request.
+In `eKuiper`, it is usually required that **the server and eKuiper use the same compression algorithm** to compress the response and request respectively.
+Therefore, when configuring data compression, please ensure that the compression algorithm you specify is also supported by the server.

+- `compression`: Set the data compression algorithm.
+The options are `gzip`, `zlib`, `zstd`, `flate`, case sensitive.

+**Additional notes on the `Flate` compression algorithm:**

+For the `Flate` compression algorithm, the `Accept-Encoding` request header will be set to `deflate`.
+For other compression algorithms, the value will be set to `gzip`, `zlib`, or `zstd`.

 ### Security Configurations